The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Representations of in characteristic

 \end{thm}

 For a proof using the representation theory of Frobenius kernels see \cite[II.3.17]{bib:Jan-reps}.

-Now we can state the classification theorem for irreducible modular representations of $G_0(\fq)$, under a further condition on $G$.
-This version is a slight extension of the one in~\cite[app.\,1]{bib:Jan-expo}, where in addition $G$ is assumed to be semisimple.
+Now we can state the classification theorem for irreducible modular representations of $G_0(\fq)$, at least under a mild condition on $G$.
+The theorem is a slight extension of the one in~\cite[app.\,1]{bib:Jan-expo}, where in addition $G$ is assumed to be semisimple.
+For the proof see prop.~1.3 in the appendix.